 So if there’s any lifestyle tip to give, do encourage children to play outdoors as sunlight works best, and it’s free!

 Of course, a good healthy diet with more servings of leafy greens and fish will not only help keep the eyes healthy but the rest of the growing body as well.

-By Dr Gerard Nah, Medical Director at W Eye Clinic
+This article is contributed by Dr Gerard Nah, Medical Director at W Eye Clinic.